 Sponsored by the MMRF

 56-Year-Old Woman Relapsing Following Induction Therapy and Autologous Stem Cell TransplantationIn this interactive e-learning activity for oncology nurses, participants review the latest updates in MM patient care and make clinical decisions to maximize treatment outcomes for a virtual patient with relapsed/refractory MM.
-Earn your credits now

-- New Developments in Multiple Myeloma TreatmentTwo interactive modules reviewing new therapies and highlighting strategies for optimizing treatment outcomes:
+Multiple Myeloma Virtual PracticeA CME-certified curriculum on myeloma patient care that includes two interactive modules reviewing new therapies and highlighting strategies for optimizing treatment outcomes:

-– The Main Conference Room presentation reviews recent data on myeloma diagnosis and management and follows a patient case through the course of his disease.
+- New Developments in Multiple Myeloma Treatment– • The Main Conference Room presentation reviews recent data on myeloma diagnosis and management and follows a patient case through the course of his disease.

 – In the RME Hot Seat, myeloma experts discuss the use of elotuzumab vs daratumumab in patients with relapsed/refractory disease; determining which agent to use at disease progression in lenalidomide-sensitive patients; the potential use of PD-1 inhibitors in combination therapy; and several other subjects of relevance to clinicians who see myeloma patients.
 Earn your credits now